voxeet/comms-sdk-dotnet/Readme.md

 }
 ```

-**NOTE:** The SDK is fully asynchronous, so all methods can throw the [DolbyIOException](xref:DolbyIO.Comms.DolbyIOException).
+**NOTE:** The SDK is fully asynchronous, so all methods can throw the [DolbyIOException](https://dolbyio.github.io/comms-sdk-dotnet/dolbyio_comms_sdk_dotnet/DolbyIOSDK/DolbyIOException).

 ### 2. Register event handlers

-After initializing the SDK it is time to register your event handlers.
+After initializing the SDK, it is time to register your event handlers.
 Decide to which events you want to add event handlers and add the handlers as in the following example:

 ```cs
 // Registering event handlers